 SEED stands for Seeking Educational Equity and Diversity and is a national project, founded 27 years ago by Dr. Peggy McIntosh of Wellesley College.
 It utilizes a cohort-based monthly seminar model with the intention of creating gender fair, multiculturally equitable, and globally informed educational spaces and workplaces.
 SEED differs from other diversity programs in that SEED leaders do not lecture.
 Instead they lead their own colleagues in experiential, interactive exercises and conversation often stimulated by films and readings.
 The monthly seminars deepen participants’ understanding of themselves, expand their knowledge of the world, and point the way to making schools more inclusive.

-At Valencia College, SEED is available in three cohorts.
+At Valencia College, SEED is available in two cohorts.

 Through the SEED 1 and 2 cohorts, you will learn to:

 Please keep in mind that in order to participate in SEED 2, you will first need to successfully complete SEED 1.

 This year’s program facilitators will be Shari Koopman, professor, English; Rudy Darden, professor, English; Jeannie Rodriguez, library office systems manager; and Stanton Reed, professor, business/accounting.